biscuit-js/biscuit-store/website/public/docs/DUCK_PRINCIPLE.md

 import { createAdapter } from "@biscuit-store/adapter";
 const { action, connect } = createAdapter();

-// Teach the duck to swim, fly and quack.
+// Teach the duck to swim, quack and fly.

 action('duck/swim', () => {
     return { value: "The duck flew" };